-Instagram Hottie Katelyn Runck Showcases Her Rock Hard Abs In Tight Bikini On The Beach
+Instagram Hottie Katelyn Runck Showcases Her Rock-Hard Abs In Tight Bikini On The Beach

 The social media sensation also wore a full face of makeup in the picture, which included darkened eyebrows, a bronzed glow, and shimmering highlighter on her face.
 She added thick lashes, pink blush on her cheeks, and a light pink color on her lips to complete the glam look.

-The photo was a huge hit among Katelyn’s fans, and clocked over 24,000 likes and over 1,100 comments in the first day after it was posted.
+The photo was a huge hit among Katelyn’s fans and clocked over 24,000 likes and over 1,100 comments in the first day after it was posted.

 “Awesome setting.
 Enhances your breathtaking beauty,” one of Katelyn’s social media followers wrote in the comment section of the snap.